colorfulscoop/gpt-ja/release/small/model_card.md

 | latest | main |
 | v1 | 697bc101c1bb775d8635509f54e66b51d633fd94 |

-All models are using the same tokenizer model.
+All models are using the same tokenizer model as v1.
+If you use a previous model, please specify the corresponded revision to `AutoModelForCausalLM.from_pretrained` method.

 ```sh
 >>> import transformers